gomorpheus/morpheus-docs/release_notes/current.rst

 - Clone Wizard: Fix for incorrect layout version displaying when cloning instances from VIO to native openstack
 - PXE: Added support for <%=%> variable syntax in custom Kickstart files
 - AWS: Unsupported RAW image formats removed from provisioning options.
-.. ?
-SCVMM: Multiple Datastores

-.. unformated
-- Ephemeral ports for containers are not being created within the backend listeners on Octavia Loadbalancer
+- Openstack: Fix for Octavia Loadbalancer ephemeral ports for containers not being created within the backend listeners
-- Issues with SCVMM
-- Default Backup Retention - Update confusing text
+- Backups: "Backup Retention Count" renamed to "Default Retention Count" in /admin/backup-settings
-- Microsoft Azure ARM Templates with ARM schema '2019-04-01' parsed as invalid json when provisioned from Github repo
+- ARM Templates: Fix for ARM Templates with ARM schema '2019-04-01' parsed as invalid json when using repo source
-- Option Type dependencies not honored when used from within a blueprint/layout
+- Apps: Fix for some Option Type dependencies not being honored
-- IBM Cloud not running inventory correctly - possible Proxy issue
+- IBM Cloud: Fix for Inventory issue when using Proxy
-- vCloud service version in UI
+- vCloud Director: Fix for specified service version not being honored when created a Cloud
-- Plan:Flavor filter on instance provision wizard
-- Tasks/workflows aren't executing against CF Instance Types
-- Docker registry URL is not saved when creating a new registry integration
+- Openstack: Service Plans that do not meet the selected Image's minimum storage requirements are not filtered in Provisioning Wizards
+- Cloud Formation: Fix for Task or Workflow execution on CF Instances
+- Docker: Fix for updating the url of a Docker Registry Integration

 - Azure API Error Provisioning Error
 - Incorrect Syntax Error when deploying Apps for Helm Blueprint types
 - Workflows do not populate option types upon execution when workflows page is not touched for about a minute